Store more for less!

 5. Consider object data storage:

-By implementing these strategies, you can significantly reduce your cloud storage costs while maintaining the necessary access and availability of your data, according to cloud storage experts.
+By implementing these strategies, you can significantly reduce your cloud storage costs while maintaining the necessary access and availability of your data.